 Early Childhood Screening

 The early childhood years from birth to the start of kindergarten are an important time of rapid learning and growth.
 Early Childhood Screening is a simple check of how your child is growing and developing.
 Between the ages of 3 and 4, screening can detect possible health or learning concerns so that children can get help before they start school.
 Parents accompany their child through the approximate hour-long process.
 After the screening activities, the screener shares information on the child’s growth, development, and learning.
-The screening is free for children who live in District 112.
+The screening is free for all students.